What is a credit score and how does it work?

 Your score will help banks decide if you can get a mortgage, take out a loan or buy expensive items on finance.
 It can also help you get approved for a new store card or mobile phone contract.

-4. What happens if I've got a low credit score?
+4. What is a bad credit score?

-This means you may get turned down, or be offered credit at a less favourable rate of interest.
 Thankfully, if you have a bad credit score, there are plenty of things you can do to improve it.

 5. How can I improve my credit score?